 So what goes wrong?

 First, the offshore folks.
 They’re usually pretty easy to find.
-They’re great at SEO (Search Engine Optimization), and the prices are so unbelievably low that it’s easy to understand how they attract customers.
-They’re easy to find, fast to quote, make the process sound incredibly simple, and as mentioned, offer very low prices.
+These offshore workers are great at SEO (Search Engine Optimization), and the prices are so unbelievably low that it’s easy to understand how they attract customers.
+It is easy to find them, they are fast to quote, they make the process sound incredibly simple, and as mentioned, offer very low prices.

 But what are they really?
 In the end, they’re usually just programmers for hire.
 So maybe it’s easier to explain what they aren’t – they usually aren’t software architects, project managers, wireframe experts, UI/UX designers, technology experts, and business leaders.
 This is easy enough to uncover with the right questions, but we’ll get to that later.

 You’ve got no ability to visit them locally to push through project roadblocks, or brainstorm solutions to obstacles.

 People in the U.S.